How to Figure Out How Much Life Insurance You Need

 Unpredictable investment and job markets are rough on retirement planning.
 They also complicate the issue of how much life insurance is right for you.
 Standard formulas — such as buying coverage equal to eight to ten times your annual income — aren’t always appropriate, and while they can be helpful, online calculators will sometimes tell you to raise your coverage by $1 million even if you already have insurance.

-The truth is, there are many factors that influence how much life insurance you need.
-Here's what you need to consider.
+The truth is, many factors influence how much life insurance you need.
+Here's how to figure out how much is right for you.

 How much life insurance do you need?